 First licensed in 1978, my dad (K4HJ) fuelled my interest in amateur radio and electronics in general.
-I was not on the air very much, due to other interests, and my license expired.
+I was not on the air very much, due to other interests, so my license expired.
 Interest was renewed and in 2006 I took the Technician exam during the ARRL Field Day and was relicensed as KI4QBP.
-I was stationed in England at the time and aquired a British license and call sign, M0ECD.
-I enjoy every aspect of the hobby that I have tried but really enjoy the challenges of contesting and VHF.
-I operate mobile most weekdays, it makes the commute much more tolerable.
+I was stationed in England, with the U.S. Air Force, at the time and obtained a reciprocal British license and the call sign M0ECD.

-Mobile rig is an FT-857D feeding an ATAS-120.
+Mobile setup is an FT-857D feeding an ATAS-120.

 View of the ATAS-120 mounted on the hood.